 Resolve never to go to an orphanage or visit a kid’s school as part of a tour in a developing country and you can feel good about what you did not do.
 Unfortunately, visiting or volunteering at orphanages and schools is still considered by some tourists to be something good that you can do when you travel to countries like Cambodia and Nepal.
 It’s not.
 Orphanage tourism, as it’s called, is big business.
 Tourists’ interest in visiting orphanages, under the misapprehension that they’re doing good, led to a dramatic rise in orphanages and a high number of children (the majority of which aren’t orphans) being institutionalised unnecessarily.
 Say ‘no’ to orphanage and school visits.
 Children are not tourist attractions.
 Support hospitality training restaurants and social enterprises that work to help lift communities out of poverty instead.
 Read more here about why you should avoid orphanage visits.

 Resolve to travel more.
 If you’ve travelled, you know that travel is everything they say it is.
 It relaxes and rejuvenates us – especially if you’re doing a good old bucket and spade holiday and doing little more than lying on the beach with a good book, rather than all these things that I’m asking you to do (!).
 And it opens our minds, makes us more tolerant, stimulates our creativity, and makes us younger.
 Not every trip needs to be a grand adventure – although, sure, those sorts of trips are transformative and life changing, but perhaps one of those a year is enough for most people.
 In between, embark on some micro-adventures – weekend’s away, city escapes, staycations – and old-fashioned holidays, such as camping and caravan holidays.
 The important thing is just to go.

-Those were our 18 ideas for how to be a better traveller in 2018.
+Those were our ideas for how to be a better traveller.
 Do you have more to add?
-Did you make any New Year travel resolutions?